Print

 For the Salad:

-• ⅔ cup dried unsweetened cherries (may substitute cranberries or raisins)
+• ⅔ cup dried cranberries or dried cherries

 For the Citrus Vinaigrette:

-• Juice of 1 medium lemon (about 3 tablespoons)
+• Juice of 1 medium lemon (~ 3 tablespoons)

 • 2 teaspoons pure maple syrup